Dingleberry

 Computer Storage: The old-fashioned way.

 Did you know that your smartphone has at least 100 times the computing power that the Apolo rockets had?
-However, at this time in history, people could still do calculations within their own head and most people cannot add two whole numbers together.
-You can be tracked as to your location by your smartphone and in this time, 1960s, people had a lot more freedom than we do today.
-I think I would want to go back to this more innocent time; so what time in history would you like to have lived in?
+However, at this time in history, people could still do calculations within their own heads and most people cannot add two whole numbers together.
+You can be tracked as to your location by your smartphone, and in this time, 1960s, people had a lot more freedom than we do today.
+I think I would want to go back to this more (unschuldig) innocent time; so what time in history would you like to have lived in?

 NOTE: Business English etc.